-One of twenty featured artists in ArtJones Open Studio Tour & Sale (First Weekend of December)
+One of twelve featured artists in ArtJones Open Studio Tour & Sale (First Weekend of December)

 "I am thrilled to be a permanent resident of Gulfport and part of its growing art community.
 The city has a vibrant art scene with many ways to get involved"